-Once the project configuration has been completed, you are ready to perform the actual survey by walking the site with a portable PC that runs TamoGraph (unless you perform a predictive survey, where no on-site data collection is necessary).
+Once the project configuration has been completed, you are ready to perform the actual survey by walking the site with a laptop that runs TamoGraph (unless you perform predictive modeling, where no on-site data collection is necessary).
 To facilitate the data collection process, TamoGraph offers three survey modes that can be selected by pressing the corresponding buttons on the tool bar: Continuous (the left button on the illustration), Point-by-Point (the middle button on the illustration), and GPS (the right button on the illustration) for GPS-assisted outdoor surveys.